 • Student support and advocacy

 At the beginning of August, you will receive an introduction to your assigned academic advisor.
-At that point, your advisor will be your go-to person and first point of contact throughout your Harris experience.
-In addition to helping you select classes inside and outside of Harris and tracking your progress toward your degree, academic advisors also support you for both academic and personal concerns and can help resolve most day-to-day issues.
-They will be your point of support and your advocate for academic success.
+Your advisor will be your go-to person throughout your Harris experience.
+In addition to helping you select classes and tracking your progress toward your degree, academic advisors also support you for both academic and personal concerns and can help resolve most day-to-day issues.
+They will be your first point of contact for support and your advocate for academic success.

-Of course, as your dean of students, my most important role is supporting and advocating for you.
+My most important role is supporting and advocating for you.
 I encourage you to come to me at any time during your Harris journey to seek help with a problem or emergency or to share feedback about your Harris experience.
-You are welcome to set a meeting with me, drop in to my office for a quick chat, or talk with me when you see me around Keller.
+You are welcome to set a meeting with me, drop in to my office for a quick chat, or talk with me when you see me around the Keller Center.
 Students are the best and most important part of my job.

 I am so excited to meet you and to help you make the most of your time at Harris!